kristinemlarson/gnssrefl/docs/use_cases/use_sc02.md

 <img src="../_static/raw_sc02.png"	width=600>

 The output is stored in a plain text or csv file.
-This code will also apply the RH dot correction, but you have to request it (<code>-rhdot T</code>).
-The spline_outlier optional input (in meters) is only used in the rhdot section of the code.
+This code will also apply the RH dot correction.

 Below are shown the initial solutions with a spline fit and outliers identified.
 Note: These figures were generated from an earlier version of the code, and should be